xchem/CreoptixFitting/README.md

 - All submission details are stored in `.job` and `.log` files located in the defined output directory.
 - Results for each experiment fitting are saved in subfolders named after their respective cycle numbers.
 Each subfolder includes:
-  * Autocorrelation plots
+  * Autocorrelation plot
-  * Trace plots
+  * Trace plot
   * MCMC samples saved as `traces.pickle`
   * Summarized MCMC samples saved as `Summary.csv`
   * MAP estimates saved as `map.pickle` and `map.csv`
   * A plot of the fitted sensorgram (gray curve) overlaid with observed dissociation segment data (red dots), along with the mean and standard deviations of parameter estimates from Bayesian regression
   * A diagnostic plot for derivative and integral curves